BEAT: Visual Backdoor Attacks on VLM-based Embodied Agents via Contrastive Trigger Learning: Introduction

 \section{Introduction}

-Recent advances in multimodal large language models (MLLMs)~\citep{openai2024hello,team2024gemini,liu2024llavanext,wang2024qwen2,chen2024internvl} have enabled embodied agents to perceive, reason, and act directly from egocentric visual input, eliminating the need for auxiliary visual modules~\citep{DBLP:journals/corr/abs-2502-09560,DBLP:journals/corr/abs-2408-06327}.
-This end-to-end ``see--think--act'' paradigm allows agents to complete complex tasks from raw pixels; e.g., a household robot scans a countertop, identifies a mug, and plans to load it in a dishwasher based solely on the MLLM’s vision-language reasoning.
+Recent advances in Vision-Language Models (VLMs)~\citep{openai2024hello,team2024gemini,liu2024llavanext,wang2024qwen2,chen2024internvl} have enabled embodied agents to perceive, reason, and act directly from egocentric visual input, eliminating the need for auxiliary visual modules~\citep{DBLP:journals/corr/abs-2502-09560,DBLP:journals/corr/abs-2408-06327}.
+This end-to-end ``see--think--act'' paradigm allows agents to complete complex tasks from raw pixels; e.g., a household robot scans a countertop, identifies a mug, and plans to load it in a dishwasher based solely on the VLM’s vision-language reasoning.

 Although interleaving streaming visual observations with task planning enhances the capabilities of embodied agents, this integration also broadens the attack surface with \textit{visual backdoor attacks}.
 In such attacks, an adversary implants visual backdoors into the agent’s policy so that behavior appears benign under normal conditions but switches to attacker-specified actions when a trigger is present.
 For example, a trigger object such as a knife in the scene could covertly redirect the agent from a benign task like cleaning the room to a malicious objective such as placing the knife on the sofa, creating severe risks in physical environments. \looseness=-1